bxparks/AceSegment/README.md

 depend on the lower-level classes:

 * `SpiInterface`
-    * Thin-wrapper classes for communicating with the LED module that support SPI
+    * Thin wrapper classes for communicating with LED modules that support SPI
     * Used by `Max7219Module` and `Hc595Module`.
     * There are 4 implementations.
         * `SoftSpiInterface`